nickeblewis/www-nicklewis-blog-astro/src/pages/posts/a-walk-around-silchester.md

 ![Sheep of the Serengeti](/images/_DSC1842.jpeg)
-The scene reminded me of foreign climbs, which these days, seem more familiar than ever before with every, field, garden and park looking as parched as the desert.
+The scene reminded me of foreign climes, which these days, seem more familiar than ever before with every, field, garden and park looking as parched as the desert.
 You see landscapes like this in all of the hot places,Spain perhaps but in those cases you would most likely see more goats than sheep!

 ![](/images/_DSC1844.jpeg)